 But overall, due to the small size of Gili Air, it’s one of the only places where location doesn’t really matter.
 I would decide based on the best accommodation for you, whether that be a guesthouse, hotel or villa.

-You really can reach all areas of the island easily, so below we have our accommodation guide with all of the best places to stay in Gili Air, Lombok.
+You really can reach all areas of the island by a short walk or bike ride, so below we have our accommodation guide with all of the best places to stay in Gili Air, Lombok.

 Should I Stay On Gili Air or Gili Trawangan?

-Gili Trawangan has the most tourists, restaurants, shops, bars etc. It is the busiest island and the one to stay on if you want to party.
+Gili Trawangan has the most tourists, restaurants, shops, bars etc. It is the busiest island and the one to stay for nightlife.
 Having said that, there are areas of the island where you can escape the crowds and have a more tranquil stay if that’s what you’re after.
 It also has some beautiful beaches.

 Gili Meno is another of the Gili Islands, that is known for being the quietest and the most untouched.
 It’s popular for romantic stays, honeymoons and people looking for a peaceful stay.